 What’s more, and I know this never holds anyone back from trying a diet, but it lacks scientific research.
 There is no evidence that following the Whole30 will absolutely improve whatever ailments you are trying to fix.
 The “evidence” is purely anecdotal, so keep that in mind.
 Just because it worked for your Aunt Suzie doesn’t meant it will work for you.

 And lastly, if you’re planning on sticking to Whole30 for 30 days and then heading straight back to a diet full of fast food, pizza, PopTarts, whatever…then DON’T DO IT.
 Really, don’t.
-Add back in the quinoa and the beans and the lentils and the dairy, but don’t do a Whole30 if you plan to torture yourself for a month just to throw in the towel completely at the end.
+Add back in the quinoa and the beans and the lentils and the dairy, but don’t do a Whole30 if you plan to torture yourself for a month just to go back to the way you were eating before.

 Should I Try the Whole 30?